-JPEC and its university partners also play an important role in the development of Iowa-based technology and high-growth start-up companies.
-Whether providing one-on-one consulting services and group training, working with startup companies on technology transition, directing UI students on advanced field study projects, or providing training and seminars to business executives, the University seeks to support the next generation of entrepreneurs and business leaders.
-In FY 2016, training in this area was supplemented through the new National Science Foundation I-Corps program designed to support 90 faculty startups over 3 years.
+Iowa JPEC offers nationally recognized campus-wide entrepreneurial educational programs open to all Iowa students.
+Both undergraduate and graduate courses are offered online as stand-alone courses or as part of certificate and degree programs.
+Entrepreneurial training programs are available to all Iowans from numerous locations.
+Iowa JPEC and its university partners also play a vital role in the development of Iowa-based technology and high-growth start-up companies.
+Whether providing one-on-one consulting services and group training, working with startup companies on technology commercialization, directing UI students on advanced field study projects, or providing training and seminars to business executives, the University seeks to support the next generation of entrepreneurs and business leaders.
+The recurring allocation of $2.0 million will develop entrepreneurship curriculum and programs, expand direct support to Iowa startups and small-to-medium enterprises, and accelerate new venture formation.

-I. Entrepreneurship Curriculum and Education Programs:
+Entrepreneurship Curriculum and Education Programs: